Grant Programme for Talent Development

 Once you have submitted your application, the Fund bureau checks the application for compliance with the formal requirements set out in the Subsidy Regulations (PDF), the Talent Development Grant Programme (PDF) and/or the Open Call Scout Nights.

 The evaluation within the Talent Development Grant Programme consists of two rounds:

 round 1 – on the basis of the portfolio, the CV and the motivation (letter), the advisory committee and the Scout Nights jury draw up a longlist.
 The selected applicants on the longlist are asked to make a development plan.

 round 2 – The final selection takes place on the basis of these development plans.

 Subsidy Regulations and Grant Programme for Talent Development

-The Creative Industries Fund NL has Subsidy Regulations (PDF) that formally apply to the application, evaluation, awarding and final approval of a grant.
-Supplementary grant programmes have been drawn up with specific objectives and conditions.
-Read the Subsidy Regulations (PDF) as well as the Grant Programme for Talent Development (PDF) attentively before submitting an application.
+The Creative Industries Fund NL has Subsidy Regulations (PDF) that formally apply to the application, evaluation, awarding and determination of a grant.
+In addition to these regulations, grant programmes have been produced with specific objectives and conditions.
+Please read the Subsidy Regulations (PDF), the Talent Development Grant Programme (PDF) and the Open Call Scout Nights carefully before submitting a grant application.

 After your application has been submitted, the Fund office checks whether you comply with the formal requirements as listed in the Subsidy Regulations (PDF) and the Grant Programme for Talent Development.